eclipse-theia/theia-cloud/node/monitor/README.md

 ## Bundle the extension

-Run `yarn bundle` to create a `vsix` file that can be installed in VSCode/Theia.
+Run `npm run bundle` to create a `vsix` file that can be installed in VSCode/Theia.